Barrel barbecue

-A barrel barbecue is a type of barbecue made from a 55-gallon barrel.
+A barrel barbecue is a type of barbecue stove made from a 55-gallon drum barrel.
 Vents are cut into the top and bottom for airflow control.
 A lid is used to retain heat.
 A chimney is not needed because the length of the barrel acts as its own chimney and provides a draft.
 Short horseshoe-like legs are attached for stability.